By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 lb wheat malt (crushed)

-• 1 cup unchlorinated water (for starter culture)
+• 1 cup unchlorinated water for starter vessel

-• 1/4 cup sugar (for activating wild yeast)
+• 1/4 cup sugar to activate captured yeasts

 Instructions